Mark H. Gelber

 Mark.
-H. Gelber (born 1951, Brooklyn, New York) is an American-Israeli scholar of comparative literature and German-Jewish literature and culture.
+H. Gelber (Hebrew: מרק גלבר; born 1951, Brooklyn, New York) is an American-Israeli scholar of comparative literature and German-Jewish literature and culture.

+Education

 He received his B.A. magna cum laude and with high honors in Letters and German (Phi Beta Kappa, Wesleyan University).
 He also studied at the University of Bonn, the University of Grenoble, and Tel Aviv University.
 He was accepted for graduate studies as a Lewis Farmington Fellow in the Humanities and Social Sciences at Yale University and he received his M.A., M.Phil., and Ph.D. from Yale University.
-In 1980 he accepted an appointment as post-doctoral lecturer at Ben-Gurion University of the Negev, Beer Sheva, in the Department of Foreign Literatures and Linguistics.
-Except for guest professorships and research fellowships abroad, he has been affiliated there since that time.
-His research topics include: German-Jewish literature and culture, the literature of exile, cultural Zionism, early Zionist literature and journalism, literary anti-Semitism, autobiography and biography, and literary reception.
-He lectures frequently at international meetings and conferences in Israel, Europe, China, and the United States.
-He is presently professor emeritus with active researcher status.